Nallagatla Swamy Das: Legislative career 1994–2014

+Electoral performance

 Personal life

 Swamy Das met his life partner, N. Sudha Rani when he was attending Osmania University where she was studying M.Sc.(Chemistry).
 They married in 1990 and the couple have one son.
 Rani resigned her Group one post and joined her husband in politics and was elected as Zilla Parishath Chairperson for Krishna District from Nandigama during the years 2004-2008.
 In 2013 she is the Telugu Desam Party women's wing Secretary for the State.